 What are your Presentation Project Ideas?

-Do you have any ideas for presentations for English learners?
+Do you have any ideas for presentations for English language learners?
+Do you love, or hate presentation day in your classes?
 Leave a comment below and let us know!

 And don’t forget to share this article on Facebook, Twitter, or Pinterest.